Languages of Taiwan: Indigenous languages

 Families of Formosan languages before Chinese colonization, per Blust.
 Malayo-Polynesian (red) may lie within Eastern Formosan (purple).
 Note that the white section in the northwest of the country does not indicate a complete absence of aboriginal people from that part of Taiwan.
 On Chinese-language sources, this area is listed as the homeland of various Plains Indigenous groups (e.g. the Kulon), and certain other groups (e.g. the Taokas) are arranged slightly differently than they are on the above map.

 Percentage of residents using an indigenous language at home in 2010.

 The Taiwanese indigenous languages or Formosan languages are the languages of the Taiwanese indigenous peoples.
-Taiwanese aborigines currently comprise about 2.3% of the island's population.
+Taiwanese indigenous peoples currently comprise about 2.3% of the island's population.
 However, far fewer can still speak their ancestral language after centuries of language shift.
-It is common for young and middle-aged Hakka and aboriginal people to speak Mandarin and Hokkien better than, or to the exclusion of, their ethnic languages.
-Of the approximately 26 languages of the Taiwanese aborigines, at least ten are extinct, another five are moribund, and several others are to some degree endangered.
+It is common for young and middle-aged Hakka and Taiwanese indigenous peoples to speak Mandarin and Hokkien better than, or to the exclusion of, their ethnic languages.
+Of the approximately 26 languages of the Taiwanese indigenous peoples, at least ten are extinct, another five are moribund, and several others are to some degree endangered.
 The government recognizes 16 languages and 42 accents of the indigenous languages.